liangcarrie20/phase-0-tracks/html/forms/input_elements.md

 * submit - turns in the form
 * date - recognizes what a proper date looks like
 * checkbox -allows user to select a box

+#Form Tags
+* input - allows user to input new information
+* option - allows user to select from choices
+* button - allows user to do an action